Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model: application to the solar corona heating

 where $\rm f(B)$ is normalized and the power-law is taken to hold in the range from $B_{\rm min}$ to $B_{\rm max}$.

-The above estimate suggests a ``miracle'' coincidence between the energy/mass windows (\ref{window}) and (\ref{dN}) for AQNs and nanoflares respectively.
+The above estimate reveals an astonishing coincidence between the energy/mass windows (\ref{window}) and (\ref{dN}) for AQNs and nanoflares respectively.
 This coincidence is a strong support of our proposal \cite{Zhitnitsky:2017rop,Raza:2018gpb} that the nanoflares and the AQN annihilation events are the same phenomena (see items {\bf 2} and {\bf 3} of Section \ref{nanoflares}).

-We are now in position to present several additional arguments to support this proposal: item {\bf 1} (Section \ref{nanoflares}) is also naturally explained in the AQN framework as the DM is expected to be distributed very uniformly over the Sun making no distinction between quiet and active regions, in contrast with large flares.
-A similar argument applies to item {\bf 4} as the strength of the magnetic field and its localization is absolutely irrelevant for the nanoflare events in form of the AQNs, in contrast with conventional paradigm when the nanoflares are thought to be simply scaled down configurations of their larger cousin which are much more energetic and occur exclusively in active areas and cannot be uniformly distributed.
+We are now in position to present several additional arguments in favor of our proposal: item {\bf 1} (Section \ref{nanoflares}) is also naturally explained in the AQN framework as DM is expected to be distributed very uniformly over the Sun, making no distinction between quiet and active regions, in contrast with large flares.
+A similar argument applies to item {\bf 4} , as the strength of the magnetic field and its localization is absolutely irrelevant for the nanoflare events in form of the AQNs, in contrast with conventional paradigm where nanoflares are thought to be scaled down configurations of their larger cousins, which are much more energetic and occur exclusively in active areas and cannot be uniformly distributed.

-The presence of the large Doppler shift with a typical velocities (250-310) km/s, mentioned in item {\bf 5}, can be understood within the AQN interpretation as the followinf: the typical velocities of the nuggets entering the solar corona is very high, around 700 km/s.
+The existence of a large Doppler shift, with a typical velocities (250-310) km/s, mentioned in item {\bf 5}, can be understood within the AQN interpretation as the following: the typical velocities of an anti-nugget entering the solar corona is very high, around 700 km/s.
 The Mach number $M=v_{\rm AQN}/c_s$ is also very large.
-A shock wave will be inevitably formed and will push the surrounding material to the velocities which are much higher than would normally present in the equilibrium.
+A shock wave will be formed and will push the surrounding material to velocities which are much higher than would normally be present at thermal equilibrium.